-VRX's project sites have been selected for minimal impact on the native vegetation, landforms and fauna.
+In VRX's commitment to sustainable resource management, the project sites have been chosen to minimise impact on native vegetation, landforms and fauna.
 Sand mining will leave an undulating landform with vegetation and habitat lower than originally encountered but largely intact.
-Processing will only involve the use of recycled water and few non-toxic chemicals.
-The resource is relatively consistent in its attributes which could potentially be mined for up to 100 years.
-By adopting low impact and sustainable mining solutions, we can effectively reduce the Company's environmental impact during operations.
+The processing of silica sand will rely solely on recycled water and a minimal use of non-toxic chemicals.
+With a resource that is relatively consistent in its attributes and potentially available for up to 100 years, VRX is dedicated to adopting low-impact, sustainable mining practices that effectively reduce the environmental footprint of its operations.
 An illustrative process flow diagram is shown below.